Macbeth (1971 film): Plot

-In the Middle Ages, a Norwegian invasion of Scotland is suppressed by Macbeth, Thane of Glamis, and Banquo.
-A traitor, the Thane of Cawdor, is captured, and King Duncan decrees Macbeth shall be awarded the title of Cawdor.
-Macbeth and Banquo do not hear of this news; when out riding, they happen upon Three Witches, who hail Macbeth as Thane of Cawdor and future King, and Banquo as lesser and greater.
+In the Middle Ages, a Norwegian and Irish invasion of Scotland aided by the traitorous Thane of Cawdor, is suppressed by Macbeth, Thane of Glamis, and Banquo.
+Cawdor is sentenced to death by King Duncan who decrees that Macbeth shall be awarded his title.
+Macbeth and Banquo do not hear of this news; when out riding, they happen upon Three Witches, who hail Macbeth as "Thane of Cawdor and future King", and Banquo as "lesser and greater".
 At their camp, nobles arrive and inform Macbeth he has been named the Thane of Cawdor, with Macbeth simultaneously awed and frightened at the prospect of usurping Duncan, in further fulfilment of the prophecy.
 He writes a letter to Lady Macbeth, who is delighted at the news.
 However, she fears her husband has too much good nature, and vows to be cruel for him.
 Duncan names his eldest son, Malcolm, Prince of Cumberland, and thus heir apparent, to the displeasure of Macbeth and Malcolm's brother Donalbain.
 The royal family and nobles then spend the night at Macbeth's castle, with Lady Macbeth greeting the King and dancing with him with duplicity.

 Urged on by his wife, Macbeth steps into King Duncan's chambers after she has drugged the guards.
 Duncan wakes and utters Macbeth's name, but Macbeth stabs him to death.
-He then murders the guards.
+He frames the guards for the assassination and then murders them when Duncan's corpse is discovered.
 Fearing a conspiracy, Malcolm and Donalbain flee to England and Ireland, and the Thane of Ross realises Macbeth will be king.
 An opportunistic courtier, he hails Macbeth at Scone, while the noble Macduff heads back to his home in Fife.
 When Macbeth begins to fear possible usurpation by Banquo and his son Fleance, he sends two murderers to kill them, and then sends Ross as the mysterious Third Murderer.
 Banquo is killed, while Fleance escapes.
+Macbeth, disposes of the two murderers by drowning them.
 After Banquo appears at a banquet as a ghost, Macbeth seeks out the witches, who are performing a nude ritual.
 The witches and the spirits they summon deceive Macbeth into thinking he is invincible, as he cannot be killed except by a man not born of woman and will not be defeated until "Birnam Wood comes to Dunsinane."